scsu-clarkm1-fall-2020-csc443/project-1-personal-website-MicahlDeRosa/plan/README.md

-# Site Plan - (Website name)
+# Site Plan -

 ## Overview

-The aim of *Website name* is to create a personal Blog about finance advice that will allow me to teach money-saving techniques and economical lifestyle tips.
+The aim of *Mike's Website* is to create a personal Blog about finance advice that will allow me to teach money-saving techniques and economical lifestyle tips.

 Money is everywhere.
 You can’t escape it.
 Unfortunately, personal finance is not a required subject in most high schools or colleges.
 The lack of basic financial education leaves many young adults clueless about how to manage their money, applying for credit, and how to get or stay out of debt.
 Many people are left at a disadvantage when entering the real world